 And the population increases the moment you touch something new such as Iphone, keyboard, dollar note....

 Some people imply that you can touch your eyes after washing your hands.

 However, washing itself doesn’t necessary make your hands clean of infection.
 Therefore, I recommend not touching your eyes with your bare hands under whatever circumstances.

 If there is no other choices, at least do a thorough washing and disinfect your hand with alcohol.

 Pain and redness around a small area of your eyelid can be an early indication of hordeolum.

 If you are suspecting that it is hordeolum, frequent application of warm compresses at the early stages will speed up recovery and halt its development by preventing further blockage of the lid glands.

-Get a clean washcloth which is soaked in very warm water (not hot!) and apply a warm compress to the suspected area of infection.
+Get a clean washcloth (we recommend microfiber for its absorbance) which is soaked in very warm water (not hot!) and apply a warm compress to the suspected area of infection.
 Re-soak the washcloth in the warm water again after it is cool.

 If you find re-soaking too troublesome, use a hard boiled egg instead.
 Egg shell can retain heat much longer.

 Do this up to 4 times a day (more if possible), for 5 to 10 minutes.